-To stay alert while driving is particularly important in situations when your vision is partially obstructed, so be cautious and stay calm while driving in the rain.
+Staying alert while driving is particularly important and more so in situations when your vision is partially obstructed while driving in the rain.
 Keep both hands on the wheel at all times.
 During heavy rain or storms, turn off all distractions such as cell phones or the radio and focus on the road.

-Many states require you drive with your headlights on while it rains, even during the day.
-Driving with your headlights on will help you see the road and helps other drivers see your vehicle.
+Driving with your headlights on will help you see the road and help other drivers see your vehicle.
 Always use your turning signal before changing lanes or making turns.
-Proper communication with other drivers helps to maintain safety on the road, especially during a heavy rainfall.

 Increase the distance between you and the vehicles in front of you.
 This will give you both space and time to react to sudden changes on the road.
 It is impossible to predict what other drivers will do, especially in poor weather conditions.
 As a precaution, leave about three to five car lengths of space between you and the vehicle in front of you.